nchambers3000/FitClash/README.md

 # Web3 Reward System

 This project is a Web3 application built with Hardhat and Next.js.
-The project includes a smart contract (`RewardToken`) deployed on the Moonbase Alpha network, and a frontend application that interacts with the smart contract using Metamask.
+The project includes a smart contract (`RewardToken`) deployed on the Moonbase network, and a frontend application that interacts with the smart contract using Metamask.
 ## Overview

 The Web3 Reward System allows users to connect their Metamask wallet, complete a milestone (e.g., star jumps), and mint reward tokens upon reaching the milestone.
 The smart contract is deployed on the Moonbase Alpha test network.